Carlos Delgado: Toronto Blue Jays

 In 1999, Delgado hit a career-high 44 home runs, along with 134 RBI, and a .272 batting average.
 The next year, he batted a career-high .344, along with 41 home runs, 57 doubles, and 137 RBI.
 He finished fourth in the 2000 American League MVP voting.

 On September 25, 2003, in a game against the Tampa Bay Devil Rays, Delgado became the 15th major league player to hit four home runs in one game.
-He hit a three-run home run in the first inning off Jorge Sosa, then again off Sosa while leading off the fourth off, then off Joe Kennedy while leading off in the sixth and then off Lance Carter leading off the eighth inning.
+He hit a three-run home run in the first inning off Jorge Sosa, then again off Sosa while leading off the fourth, then off Joe Kennedy while leading off in the sixth and then off Lance Carter leading off the eighth inning.
 Delgado is the only player to hit four home runs with only 4 at-bats in a game.
 In the 2003 season, Delgado hit 42 home runs and led the Majors with 145 RBI, while batting .302; he finished second to Alex Rodriguez for the AL MVP Award.
-He was named AL Player of the Week on September 30, 2003 and again on September 7, 2004.
+He was named AL Player of the Week on September 30, 2003, and again on September 7, 2004.

 Following the 2004 season, Delgado became a free agent, and was pursued by the Baltimore Orioles, Florida Marlins, New York Mets, Seattle Mariners and Texas Rangers.
 The Blue Jays were not interested in re-signing him, due to payroll constraints.

 Florida Marlins

-On January 25, 2005 Delgado chose to sign with the Marlins, signing a four-year contract worth a reported $52 million.
+On January 25, 2005, Delgado chose to sign with the Florida Marlins, signing a four-year, $52 million contract.
 He made a successful transition to the National League, with a .301 batting average, .399 on-base percentage, 33 home runs, and 115 RBI in 2005.
 At the same time, he shared the major league lead in errors for a first baseman, with 14.

-Following the 2005 season, the Marlins performed one of their periodic salary-cutting maneuvers.
-In the "market correction", they unloaded some of their higher-paid players.
-On November 23, 2005, the Marlins sent Delgado and $7 million to the New York Mets for Mike Jacobs, Yusmeiro Petit and Grant Psomas.
+Following the 2005 season, the Marlins performed one of their periodic salary-cutting maneuvers, unloading some of their higher-paid players.
+On November 23, 2005, the Marlins sent Delgado and $7 million to the New York Mets for Mike Jacobs, Yusmeiro Petit, and Grant Psomas.

 New York Mets

 2006 season

-Delgado responded well as the feared cleanup hitter for the Mets, hitting 38 home runs and driving in 114 runs throughout 2006.
-With Delgado hitting between fellow Puerto Rican Carlos Beltrán and star third baseman David Wright, the Mets had the best record in the National League in 2006 but lost to the St. Louis Cardinals in the National League Championship Series, 4–3.
-At season's end, with 407, Delgado was tied with Duke Snider for 41st place for career home runs.
+Delgado responded well as the Mets' cleanup hitter, hitting 38 home runs and driving in 114 runs in 2006.
+With Delgado hitting between fellow Puerto Rican Carlos Beltrán and third baseman David Wright, the Mets had the best record in the National League in 2006 but lost to the St. Louis Cardinals in the National League Championship Series in seven games.
+At season's end, with Delgado was tied with Duke Snider with 407 career home runs, 41st most in MLB history at the time.
 Through 2006, Delgado was the all-time leader for interleague play RBIs with 131, and second all-time in home runs with 43.